pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-77/index.md

 ### New functionality in Google Native v0.25.0

-Google Native v0.25.0 is out an includes a series of improvements beyond expanded resource support, including retrieving Kubeconfig and server config from Kubernetes clusters.
+Google Native v0.25.0 is out and includes a series of improvements beyond expanded resource support, including retrieving Kubeconfig and server config from Kubernetes clusters.

 Learn more in the [Google Native v0.25.0 release notes](https://github.com/pulumi/pulumi-google-native/releases/tag/v0.25.0).